Video: Making An Impact

-For nearly 30 years, Vox Pops International have been the pioneers of using video to collate and deliver market research.
+Since we were established in 1990, Vox Pops International have pioneered new ways of using video to collate and deliver market research.
 In the last 7 years, there has been significant growth in the video research sector, primarily with the advent of mobile technology and the ease of filming, with all the signs that it will continue to develop and innovate.

 This year VPI held a conference, chaired by the IMA’s chief executive, James Wycherley, to give insight professionals the chance to learn how teams at leading brands and organisations innovating with video.
 The focus was on how key clients are using video as a tool to both visualise customer insight and to communicate insight across a business – making a real impact.

 As told in James Wycherley’s anecdote, ‘a great insight badly communicated sinks without trace, whilst a good insight brilliantly communicated will spread like wildfire.’

 VPI filmed all of the day’s presentations, so get in touch to receive your own copy of the footage.
 Read up on the presentations below.

 How Sky used 360 degree video to bring their customers to life